garovu/lgtm-minimal/README.md

 # LGTM Minimal Chart

 This is a minimal chart for testing LGTM (Loki, Grafana, Tempo, Mimir).
-It provides a basic setup to quickly get started with LGTM.
+It provides a basic setup to get started with the LGTM stack quickly.
+I built this chart using monolithic deployment mode to make everything easier to deploy and less-consumer resources.

 ## Prerequisites